Ada-Developers-Academy/core-lightning-talks/unit-1-lightning-talks/unit-1-talk.md

 - Make it personal, fun, and weird
 - Be yourself

+For inspiration, here are some ways to frame your presentation:

+- If I needed to convince my cohortmates that this is worth doing more research on, what would I say?
+- If I wanted to learn about this enough that I could talk to another programmer about this for 10 minutes, what would I say?
+- If I thought this was the only opportunity for me and my cohortmates to hear about this topic before I did more research, what would I want to know?

 ### Timing

 Presentations will happen on a rolling basis, refer to your class schedule for these presentation dates.